anuprao/docnyte/sample.md

 # An exhibit of Markdown

+--floatright-start--

+### A float on the right

+info 1

+info 2

+info 3

+info 4

+--floatright-end--

 ![Sample Image](imagesample.png)

 This note demonstrates some of what [Markdown][1] is capable of doing.

 *Note: Feel free to play with this page.
-Unlike regular notes, this doesn't automatically save itself.*
+Unlike regular notes, this doesn't automatically save itself.
+I am just trying to make this line long enough to wrap around the edges and look at the behaviour of the float beside it.*

 ## Basic formatting